Azure/bicep-types-az/generated/managementgroups/microsoft.management/2020-02-01/types.md

 * **updatedTime**: string (ReadOnly): The date and time when this object was last updated.
 * **version**: int (ReadOnly): The version number of the object.

+## CreateManagementGroupProperties
+### Properties
+* **children**: [CreateManagementGroupChildInfo](#createmanagementgroupchildinfo)[] (ReadOnly): The list of children.
+* **details**: [CreateManagementGroupDetails](#createmanagementgroupdetails): The details of a management group used during creation.
+* **displayName**: string: The friendly name of the management group.
+If no value is passed then this  field will be set to the groupId.
+* **path**: [ManagementGroupPathElement](#managementgrouppathelement)[] (ReadOnly): The path from the root to the current group.
+* **roles**: string[] (ReadOnly): The roles definitions associated with the management group.
+* **tenantId**: string (ReadOnly): The AAD Tenant ID associated with the management group.
+For example, 00000000-0000-0000-0000-000000000000

+## CreateOrUpdateSettingsProperties
+### Properties
+* **defaultManagementGroup**: string: Settings that sets the default Management Group under which new subscriptions get added in this tenant.
+For example, /providers/Microsoft.Management/managementGroups/defaultGroup
+* **requireAuthorizationForGroupCreation**: bool: Indicates whether RBAC access is required upon group creation under the root Management Group.
+If set to true, user will require Microsoft.Management/managementGroups/write action on the root Management Group scope in order to create new Groups directly under the root.
+This will prevent new users from creating new Management Groups, unless they are given access.
+* **tenantId**: string (ReadOnly): The AAD Tenant ID associated with the hierarchy settings.
+For example, 00000000-0000-0000-0000-000000000000

 ## CreateParentGroupInfo
 ### Properties
 * **displayName**: string (ReadOnly): The friendly name of the parent management group.